 On UK motorways, the maximum legal speed for HGVs over 7.5 tonnes is 60 mph.
 For LGVs not towing, the limit rises to 70 mph.
 Towing reduces LGV limits to 60 mph.

 Yes, HGVs can legally travel at 60 mph on dual carriageways and motorways.
 However, many vehicles are restricted to 56 mph by mandatory speed limiters.
-This helps improve road safety and fuel efficiency.
+This helps improve road safety and fleet fuel efficiency.

 For HGVs over 7.5 tonnes, the dual carriageway speed limit is capped at 60 mph.
 LGVs may drive up to 70 mph unless towing, in which case it’s 60 mph.
 Always follow posted signs for local variations.